Flying While Pregnant: What You Need to Know

 Your healthcare provider is the best person to advise on whether flying is safe for you.
 They’ll take into account your individual health and pregnancy circumstances to give you personalized guidance.

-The Best Time to Fly
+The Ideal Time to Fly

 According to the American College of Obstetricians and Gynecologists (ACOG), the second trimester (between 14 and 28 weeks) is the ideal time to fly.
 Morning sickness has usually subsided, and you’re still able to move around comfortably.